Kringilsárrani

 Conservation And Sustainability

-Protecting the reindeer calving habitat from disturbance during the sensitive May-June period is the primary conservation objective, with access restrictions during this time.
+Protecting the reindeer grazing habitat and pink-footed goose breeding grounds from disturbance is the primary conservation objective, with access restrictions during sensitive periods.
+[1] The 2003 reduction of the reserve due to the Hálslón reservoir was a significant conservation setback, though populations of key species have continued in the remaining protected area.
 Climate change threatens the reserve through potential reduction in summer vegetation productivity, altered snow cover patterns affecting reindeer winter survival, and changes to the glacial water systems.
 Volcanic eruptions from the nearby Bárðarbunga and Grímsvötn systems could devastate vegetation through tephra deposition, as occurred historically.
-The reindeer population management program balances culling with habitat capacity to prevent overgrazing of the limited vegetation.
+The reindeer population management programme balances culling with habitat capacity to prevent overgrazing of the limited vegetation.

 Visitor Ratings